Azure/aaz/Commands/support/no-subscription/file/readme.md

 : Create a new file under a workspace.

 - [list](/Commands/support/no-subscription/file/_list.md)
-: List all the Files information under a workspace for an Azure subscription.
+: List all the Files information under a workspace.

 - [show](/Commands/support/no-subscription/file/_show.md)
 : Get details of a specific file in a work space.